-A USB device is redirected successfully, but I can't use it in my session system /dev path.
+A USB device is redirected successfully, but I can't use it in my session

+Typically, only supported USB devices can be redirected.
+Other devices might be redirected to an active Linux VDA session too.
+For every redirected device, a node owned by the user is created in the system /dev path.
 However, it's the drivers and the configuration that determine whether the user can use the device successfully.
 If you find a device owned (plugged in) but inaccessible, add the device to an unrestricted policy.